DianaTs1/intro-component-with-signup-form-master/README.md

 ### Note

 I changed the design and colors a little bit.
-I feel like background images that are so repetitive overdates.
+I feel like background images that are so eye catching and repetitive overdate.

 ### Screenshot